 About the Author

 Is your face swollen and in pain?
-Make an emergency appointment with Dr. Luke Vernon at Riviera Family Dentistry.
+Make an emergency appointment with Dr. Luke Vernon at Riviera Family Dentistry of Denver.
 He has the advanced dental technology and technical know-how to bring you out of pain and treat your swelling.
 He earned his dental doctorate from the Indiana University School of Dentistry and continues to stay ahead of the latest advances in dentistry through many hours of continuing education.
 Call (720) 902-8080 to schedule an emergency dentist appointment or visit the website to delve into their services.